brannerchinese/CleanMidi/README.md

-## Cantillation-related studies
+## Produce and clean a MIDI file from an audio recording

+Problem: Given a recording of solo voice singing, produce a MIDI version of it, from which transcription in traditional musical notation can be produced.

-The Python script in this project must be counted a failure, but I learned quite a lot by writing it.
+Summary: The Python script in this project must be counted a failure, but I learned quite a lot by writing it.
 The results are actually somewhat better using WaoN output directly, without the use of my script.

+Tremolo in the singer's voice and slight revereration in the recording make this a hard, hard business.
+I suspect I will have better results transcribing manually — computer-aided transcription seems the best way to proceed.

 ### Non-Python requirements